markd87/markd87.github.io/_posts/2020-09-09-ant colony optimization.markdown

 ![capitals_path](https://raw.githubusercontent.com/markd87/Ants/master/images/capitals_path.png)

 The ant optimization algorithm can be extended to other variations of the TSP, e.g. capacity constrained vehicle routing, where the vehicles have a limited capacity of goods they need to deliver to the cities.
-The only change to the Ant optimization algorithm would be to limit the possible transition nodes an ant can choose and keep track of the capacity each ant carries.
+The only change to the ant optimization algorithm would be to limit the possible transition nodes an ant can choose and keep track of the capacity each ant carries.